What the OpenSSL Vulnerabilities Are... And Aren't (CVE-2022-3786 and CVE-2022-3602)

 It's been a week since we were warned about the OpenSSL vulnerability.
 The internet has been on fire with speculation and preemptive advertisements for all sorts of products and services.

 Today we have more information about the vulnerability, including a blog article that went live with the disclosure.
-Sonatype has concluded a deep dive into the vulnerability and intelligence that we will be providing our Sonatype Platform users ASAP.
+Sonatype has concluded a deep dive into the vulnerability and intelligence that we will provide our Sonatype Platform users ASAP.

 Sonatype products are not affected by the OpenSSL vulnerabilities.

-In this article, we won't be going into detail about how the vulnerability came to be or even how to patch it (in short: upgrade to the latest).
-Instead, we'll be taking a quick look at what an exploit against these two new issues could be able to do- and compare it to two other common dependency exploits.
+In this article, we won't be going into detail about how the vulnerability came to be, or even how to patch it (in short: upgrade to the latest).
+Instead, we'll be taking a quick look at what an exploit against these two new issues could do, and compare it to two other common dependency exploits.

-When you look at OpenSSL as a tool and then take a look at a variety of "exfil" attacks… You may have spent all last week speculating that a new exfil technique has been identified.
-That's understandable because Out-of-Band (OoB) attacks are common targets of public web applications and REST APIs that use OpenSSL.
+When you look at OpenSSL as a tool, and then look at various "exfil" attacks… You may have spent all last week speculating that a new exfil technique has been identified.
+That's understandable, because Out-of-Band (OoB) attacks are common targets of public web applications and REST APIs that use OpenSSL.

 Several examples of OoB attacks may be used to exfiltrate data, including delayed cross-site scripting (XSS), server side request forgery (SSRF), and even email header injection.

-The thing OoB attacks have in common is that they target an unexpected source that is externally accessible.
-The typical solution to preventing data exfiltration, especially from OoB attacks, is a firewall with strict egress rules.
+The thing OoB attacks have in common is that they target an unexpected source externally accessible.
+The typical solution to prevent data exfiltration, especially from OoB attacks, is a firewall with strict egress rules.

-RCE vulnerabilities open us up to a wide range of attacks because the attacker can do anything your network allows it to do.
-If your firewall doesn't have strict ingress rules, RCE may be a vector to introduce malware, cryptominers, or simply allow any variety of other malicious activities.
+RCE vulnerabilities open us up to a wide range of attacks, because the attacker can do anything your network allows it to do.
+If your firewall doesn't have strict ingress rules, RCE may be a vector to introduce malware, cryptominers, or simply allow any other malicious activities.

-The two vulnerabilities each allow for buffer overflows to occur, which can be used to generate an RCE, but the project discovered that real-life mitigations in most operating systems most likely prevent this.
+The two vulnerabilities each allow buffer overflows, which can be used to generate an RCE.
+However, the project discovered that real-life mitigations in most operating systems likely prevent this.

 According to the disclosure: